-- You have moderate to high IT skills, and you are already familiar with some of the content of this guide, consider: - Any route (Qubes OS is preferred if you can afford it). - You are an l33T hacker, "there is no spoon", "the cake is a lie", you have been using "doas" for years, and "all your base is belong to us", and you have strong opinions on systemd. - This guide is not meant for you and will not help you with your HardenedBSD on your hardened Libreboot laptop;-)
+- The Tails route (excluding the persistent plausible deniability section). - You have some IT skills and mostly understand this guide so far, consider: - The Tails route (with the optional persistent plausible deniability section). - The Whonix route. - You have moderate to high IT skills, and you are already familiar with some of the content of this guide, consider: - Any route (Qubes OS is preferred if you can afford it). - You are an 133T hacker, "there is no spoon", "the cake is a lie", you have been using "doas" for years, and "all your base is belong to us", and you have strong opinions on systemd. - This guide is not meant for you and will not help you with your HardenedBSD on your hardened Libreboot laptop ;-)